-This installation is part of the 2014 SKYLINE Event – held February 13 – 22, 2014, in Downtown Los Angeles.
-For event information, please click on the ‘SKYLINE Main Menu’ link above.
+This installation was part of our 2014 SKYLINE Event, held February 13 – 22, 2014, Downtown Los Angeles.
+For information about the past SKYLINE event, please click on the ‘SKYLINE Main Menu’ link above.
 For more SKYLINE 2014 installations, please click on the ‘Artist/Architect Installations‘ link above.

 Guvenc Ozel (Ozel Office) – Cerebral Hut

 Cerebral Hut is an interactive architectural installation that explores the relationship between architecture, movement and human thought.

 We traditionally assume that the built environment, whether in the architectural or the urban scale influences our psyche.
 What if we can reverse that relationship?
 What if a kinetic architecture could establish a direct connection between the thoughts of its user and itself in order to reconfigure its physical boundaries accordingly?